-I mbellished with Superior Engravings; Published Weekly, price One Penny, in Monthly Parts, Fivepence.
+Engravings; Published Weekly, price One Penny; in Monthly Parts, Fivepence.

-"WHAT SHALL I READ ON SUNDAY?" is an inquiry "WHAT SHALL I READ ON SUNDAY?"
-IS an inquired which thousands among all classes and of all ages continually make.
-To supply this want is the object of "The Sunday at Home," a miscellany of reading at once interesting and profitable.
-The public appreciation of this Magazine has been evidenced by the extraordinary demand for it, as also by the universal approval of the Press, as shown in the following extracts from Notices:-
+"What shall I brad on Sunday?" is an inquiry which thousands among all classes and of all ages continually make.
+To supply this want is the object of "The Sunday at Home," a miscellary of reading at once interesting and profitable.
+The public appreciation of this Magazine has been evidenced by the extraordinary demand for it, as also by the universal extraordinary demand for it, as also by the universal approval of the Press, as shown in the following extracts from Notices :

-"As a family periodical it cannot be surpassed."-
+"As a family periodical it cannot be surpassed."-Devouport Journal.
+"Admirably adapted for family reading."-Oxford Chronicle.

-Devonport Journal.
-"Admirably adapted for family reading."-Oxford Breathes a devotional spirit."-Morning Chronicle.
+"Breathes a devotional spirit."-Morning Chronicle.
+"Utterly free from-everything sectarian."-Bolton

+Chronicle.

-"Utterly free from everything sectarian."-Bolton Chronicle.
-"Full of earnest, simple, religious teaching."-
+"Full of earnest, simple, religious teaching."- Bradford Observer.

-Bradford Observer.

 "A very welcome missionary among the working classes."-Stockport Advertiser.

 "Prose, Poetry, and Illustrations are equally good.
-To the poor in villages it will be a valuable work."-Hertford Guardian.
-"A welcome guest in avery (""...")
+To the poor in villages it will be a valuable work."- Hert/ord Guardian.

+"A welcome guest in every Christian home."-

-"A welcome guest in every Christian home."-"Full of interesting variety."-Banner of Ulster.
-"The biographical department is very interesting."
+"A welcome guest in every Christian home."-

+"Full of interesting variety."-Banner of Ulster.
+"The biographical department is very interesting." -Belfast Mail.

-"Contains a happy mixture of the light and the grave, the pleasing and the instructive; all sanctified by the genial spirit of true religion."-Stockport Advertiser.
+"Contains a happy mixture of the light and the grave, the pleasing and the instructive; all sanctified by the genial spirit of true religion."-Stockport

-"Distinguished by great editorial talent and liberality of sentiment."-Leads Times.

-"Every number is, if possible, better than its predecessor."-Glasgow Examiner.
+"Distinguished by great editorial talent and liberality of sentiment."-Leeds Times.
+"Every number is, if possible, better than its prodecessor."-Glasgow Examiner.